[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 The Chateau Frontenac is the most photographed hotel in the world.
 It is perched atop the steep hill in Upper Quebec City.
 Due to its position, you can see it from almost anywhere in the Old City.
 The Chateau Frontenac originally opened in 1893 and has been expanded three different times.
 As impressive as the exterior of the hotel is, the interior is a bit less impressive.
 There are good restaurants and a beautifully decorated lobby to sit in and warm up.

 There are tours of the Chateau Frontenac that take place daily in December.
-I recommend going on one if you have older kids as the history of the building is fascinating, but it wouldn’t be a great thing for young ones.
+I recommend going on one if you have older kids, as the history of the building is fascinating, but it wouldn’t be a great thing for young ones.

-Terrase Dufferin and the Ice slide
+Terrasse Dufferin and the Ice Slide

 The boardwalk area outside of the Chateau Frontenac offers a beautiful view of the St. Lawrence River and Levis across the river.
 It is also where you can catch the funicular to the lower part of the city.